-Those who do not take care of their skin might notice signs of crow’s feet and under eye wrinkles during their early twenties, but those who take good care of their skin, crow’s feet and under eye wrinkles might appear later.
+Those who do not take care of their skin might notice signs of crow’s feet and under eye wrinkles during their early twenties, but those who take good care of their skin, crow’s feet and under-eye wrinkles might appear later.

-There are certain types of under eye skin problems that can be avoided altogether.
-Puffy bags, dark circles and bags under the eyes are usually caused by lack of sleep and hydration.
+There are certain types of under-eye skin problems that can be avoided altogether.
+Puffy bags, dark circles, and bags under the eyes are usually caused by lack of sleep and hydration.

 Unfortunately, some people are genetically predisposed to getting these skin problems.
 Some people naturally have dark circles because it’s something that runs in the family, while others get it because of lack of rest.

 Bags Under the Eyes

-However, this does not mean that there’s nothing that can be done waking up with bags under the eyes can be helped applying eye cream regularly or putting a slice of cucumber on swollen and tired eyes.
+However, this does not mean that there’s nothing that can be done waking up with bags under the eyes can be helped to apply eye cream regularly or putting a slice of cucumber on swollen and tired eyes.

 Tired Irritated Eyes

 Eyes that have been overworked and lack rest usually appear swollen and watery; in severe cases (such as when the eyes come into contact with harsh substances), there may be a burning sensation in the eye area.

 Under Eye Rash

-There are individuals who have had reactions to certain type of eye makeup.
-This is why it is not recommended to share eye makeup and tools (even if it’s with your closest friends) because it increases the likelihood of getting an under eye rash or irritation.
+There are individuals who have had reactions to a certain type of eye makeup.
+This is why it is not recommended to share eye makeup and tools (even if it’s with your closest friends) because it increases the likelihood of getting an under-eye rash or irritation.

 Poor Skin Tone

-If you add existing under eye skin problems that you may already have (like the ones I previously mentioned), then you will not only look older, but also more exhausted.
+If you add existing under eye skin problems that you may already have (like the ones I previously mentioned), then you will not only look older but also more exhausted.
 Having poor skin tone and dull skin is definitely a telltale sign of age.

 All that being said, we must remember older people don’t look old just because of their age.
 There are a lot of people in their twenties who look much older because they don’t take care of their skin.